Soluta (echinoderm)

 Soluta is an extinct class of echinoderms that lived from the Middle Cambrian to the Early Devonian.
 The class is also known by its junior synonym Homoiostelea.
 Soluta is one of the four "carpoid" classes, alongside Ctenocystoidea, Cincta, and Stylophora, which made up the obsolete subphylum Homalozoa.
 Solutes (or solutans) were asymmetric animals with a stereom skeleton and two appendages, an arm extending anteriorly and a posterior appendage called a homoiostele.

 Biology

 Most solutes were free-living, but the basal solutan Coleicarpus used its homoiostele as a holdfast, as did juvenile Castericystis.

 Classification

 The phylogenetic position of Soluta is contentious.
 Solutans are widely agreed to be echinoderms, though the outmoded calcichordate hypothesis held that they were ancestral to both echinoderms and chordates.
-Within echinoderms, one hypothesis holds that stylophorans are stem-group echinoderms which branched off before echinoderms evolved radial symmetry.
+Within echinoderms, one hypothesis holds that solutes are stem-group echinoderms which branched off before echinoderms evolved radial symmetry.
 Another hypothesis holds that they are specialized descendants of radiate echinoderms which lost radial symmetry, likely belonging to Blastozoa.

 Solutes are divided into two orders, Syringocrinida and Dendrocystitida.